asciinema/asciinema-server/README.md

 ## Copyright

 Copyright &copy; 2011-2017 Marcin Kulik.
-See LICENSE.txt for details.
+See LICENSE for details.